aiman-al-masoud/deixiscript/docs/thesis/2-programming-languages.typ

 === Simula

-Simula is generally recognized as the first Object Oriented Programming (OOP) language, though the term "object-oriented" was coined a little while later by computer scientist Alan Kay (1940-). // http://userpage.fu-berlin.de/~ram/pub/pub_jf47ht81Ht/doc_kay_oop_en
+Simula is generally recognized as the first Object Oriented Programming (OOP) language, though the term "object-oriented" was coined a little while later by computer scientist Alan Kay (1940-) @alankayoop.

 Developed during the 1960s at the Norwegian Computing Center in Oslo, Simula was designed to simulate real world events, as the name suggests.
 Syntactically, it was an extension of ALGOL 60.
 It was the first language to introduce objects, classes, inheritance and subclasses, virtual procedures and coroutines.
-A coroutine is a kind of subprogram that is allowed to stop and restart from where it left off, a feature that was found useful in simulating events.
+A coroutine is a kind of subprogram that is allowed to stop and restart from where it left off, a feature that was found useful in simulating events @sebesta2012concepts.

 === Smalltalk